bkw777/WP-2_IC-Card/README.md

 Pin 17, A17: Only used for ROM. the WP-2 only supports up to 128K in a RAM card.

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage, but probably originally intended for the WP-2 (or the Citizen CBM-10WP) to detect the level of the battery in a RAM card.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the motherboard that has continuity with this pin.
 Other similar machines had a pin that was used for the host machine to read the level of the battery on a RAM card.
 See the VBB pin in [Atari Portfolio Technical reference Guide, page 11](https://archive.org/details/atariportfoliotechnicalreferenceguide1989/page/n10/mode/1up).

+### Other similar machines and card standards that are NOT the same and NOT compatible

+The "Toshiba IC-Card" appears to have been almost a standard, maybe, before PCMCIA type 1 was formalized.
+And so it's tempting to try to find other possible cards that might be compatible besides the ones sold by Tandy.
+There might be some but I have not found any yet.

+The following are NOT the same and NOT compatible.

+* Amstrad NC100 and clones & derivatives like NTS DreamWriter 325.
+They look very similar but the memory card in those is PCMCIA Type 1, which is totally different from this.

+* ITT Canon Star Card
+  single row 38 pins (or maybe 39 or 40, references say 38-pin, but you can count 39 holes plus another smaller hole) but no polarity notch on the pin-38 side.

+* Yamaha MCD32 / MCD64
+  MCD in particular really looks perfect, just upside-down, with the same single-row 38-pin connector and a keying notch on one side.
+But the key notch is on the on the wrong side, and it's not merely the same card but updside down.
+The pinout is different.
+Just for starters, MCD has GND on both pin 1 and pin 38, and vcc on pin 20, while the WP-2 has GND on pin 1 and VCC on pin 38.
+No matter which direction the pin numbers count, whether the Yamaha counts in the other direction or not, whether inserting the card upside-down changes that or not, no matter what either way if you managed to insert the card it would short the WP-2's power rail directly to GND.

 # TODO
 CamelFORTH on ROM?